joshua-gould/aicspylibczi/CONTRIBUTING.md

 helps, and credit will always be given.

 ## Get Started!
 Ready to contribute?
-Here's how to set up `pylibczi` for local development.
+Here's how to set up `aicspylibczi` for local development.

-1. Fork the `pylibczi` repo on GitHub.
+1. Fork the `aicspylibczi` repo on GitHub.
 2. Clone your fork locally:

     $ git clone git@github.com:{your_name_here}/pylibczi.git